-As usual, FIFA issues the new annual edition of the "Laws of the Game and Universal Guide for Referees" in the four official FIFA languages (English, French, Spanish and German) as soon as possible after the International Football Association Board meeting.
+FIFA issues the new annual edition of the "Laws of the Game and Universal Guide for Referees" in the four official FIFA languages (English, French, Spanish and German) as soon as possible after the International Football Association Board Meeting.

-According to tradition, the Laws of the Game are not static or inflexible.
-Wisely, they follow the march of time and try to conform to the development of the game.
+In keeping with tradition, the Laws of the Game are not static or inflexible.
+They wisely follow the march of time and try to conform to the development of the game.
 For this reason, they have been and always will be up to date.
-This -in my opinion- is the highest praise which I think can be offered to the work of the Board.
+This, in my opinion, is the highest praise which I think can be offered to the work of the Board.